ejm714/scipy_proceedings/papers/emily_dorne/main.md

 4) Provide a birds-eye view of lake conditions across the state

-Many states track [impaired and threatened waters](https://www.epa.gov/tmdl) in accordance with the Clean Water Act and develop total maximum daily loads (TMDLs), which specify the maxmimum amount of pollutant allowed to enter a water body.
+Many states track [impaired and threatened waters](https://www.epa.gov/tmdl) in accordance with the Clean Water Act and develop total maximum daily loads (TMDLs), which specify the maximum amount of pollutant allowed to enter a water body.
 Routine predictions from CyFi can help monitor the progression in water bodies where cyanobacteria is a primary concern.

 ## Future directions